sybrew/the-seo-framework/readme.txt

 		* The sitemap `lastmod` option no longer listens to Post Dates settings.
 But now only to its own specific setting.
 		* Default link back to source in feed content no longer check settings.
 Instead, it uses the default WordPress permalink.
 		* When no blog tagline is set, in either WordPress' General Settings or in TSF's Home Page settings, no longer is "Untitled" used.
+		* Character counters on term edit pages have been moved to the left.
 		/
 		* TODO Only one breadcrumb script is now generated, and it listens to the new primary category settings.
 	* **Improved:**